holmess2013/holmess2013.github.io/_posts/2025-06-15-cta-plastic-simulation.md

 For the time being, a workaround, albeit a bit tedious, is to apply NMR-style torsion angle restraints to all of the rings in the polymer to maintain the <sup>4</sup>C<sub>1</sub> pucker during collapse.

 As an example, let's say you have a butane molecule and you want to restrain the C1-C2-C3-C4 torsion of this molecule to 180&deg; during an AMBER MD simulation.
+Also, let's assume that the carbon atoms have the atom numbers 1, 2, 3, and 4, starting from whatever terminal carbon.
 The restraint file would look like this:
 ```
 &rst
 iat=1,2,3,4,